curlycris13bits/s3f/README.md

 # 🧠 Social 3ngineering Framework (S3F)

-Welcome to the official GitHub repository for the Social 3ngineering Framework (S3F), a behavioral cybersecurity framework focused on trust manipulation tactics used in social engineering attacks.
+Welcome to the Social 3ngineering Framework (S3F), a behavioral cybersecurity framework focused the human factor in cybersecurity, specifically, on trust manipulation tactics used in social engineering attacks.

 ---